Mathematical Pie

-Mathematical Pie is an eight-page British magazine published three times a year, and is aimed at mathematics students aged 10 to 14.
-It contains mathematical facts, puzzles, and challenges intended to aid teaching.
-It is published by the Mathematical Association, based in Leicester, and the current editor is Wil Ransome.
+Mathematical Pie was an eight-page British magazine published three times a year, aimed at mathematics students aged 10 to 14.
+It contained mathematical facts, puzzles, and challenges intended to aid teaching.
+It was published by the Mathematical Association, based in Leicester.
+The editor in 2015 was Wil Ransome.

 The magazine was created in 1950 by Roland Collins.
-From May 1956 to May 1967, the publication carried the first 10,022 digits of decimal expansion of pi across the bottom of each page of successive issues.
+From May 1956 to May 1967, the publication carried the first 10,022 digits of decimal expansion of pi across the bottom of each page of successive issues..
+In 2023, the magazine merged with two other Association publications to form Mathematical Angles.